 Light-sensitive vaccines – product Information

 The ‘Storage conditions’ section in the Product Information tells you if the vaccine should be protected from light.
-Some examples of light-sensitive vaccines on the National Immunisation Program schedule are:
+In addition to BCG and Tubersol, light-sensitive vaccines on the National Immunisation Program schedule are:

 - Infanrix hexa®

 The 2020 influenza vaccines are: Afluria Quad®, Fluad Quad®, Fluarix Tetra® & Vaxigrip Tetra®

 Light-sensitive vaccines – storage